drewm27/speakerrankings/small-medium-size-pages/Bose+Soundlink+Mini.md

 share-description: "The Bose Soundlink Mini ranks #56 out of 129 total Medium Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Bose Soundlink Mini ranks #56 out of 129 total [Medium Size Portable Bluetooth Speakers](/small-medium-size/).
+The Bose Soundlink Mini ranks #56 out of 129 total [Medium Size Portable Bluetooth Speakers](/small-medium-size/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #56 Bose Soundlink Mini: $150
 - Negatives: Boosted upper bass like most Bose speakers.
 Upper treble rolled off.
 Bass doesn't go as deep as others.
 Failures of the mainboard are common.